jenkinsci/code-coverage-api-plugin/README.md

 Enable the "Record code coverage results" publisher in the Post-build Actions section of your job.
 Select at least one coverage tool and specify the path to the report file.
 If you do not specify a path, the plugin will search for the report file in the workspace using the default pattern of the tool.

-:info: Since version 4.0.0 the old step "Publish code coverage results" has been marked as deprecated.
+:warning: Since version 4.0.0 the old step "Publish code coverage results" has been marked as deprecated.
 This old step uses a deprecated internal model and is not supported anymore.
-Please migrate your jobs to the new step in order to improve from the new features of the plugin.
+Please migrate your jobs to the new step in order to benefit from the new features of the plugin.

 #### Pipeline example